Troubleshooting Jobs¶

 Possible causes/remedies:

-The number of logical cores that your job tries to use exceeds the the number that you requested for this
+The number of logical cores that your job tries to use exceeds the number that you requested for this

 shared

-qos job. -
+QOS job. -

 Error message: